Topaz Video AI Anime Upscaling (2026): Gaia Model vs UniFab Kairo, Tested

 Original vs Topaz_Gaia

 Anime upscaler tools face a different problem from live-action upscalers.
 Real footage has continuous gradients and natural noise; anime has sharp lines, large flat-color areas, and zero noise on cel-quality sources.
 A live-action model applied to anime produces soft lines and washed colors.
-A dedicated anime model — Gaia in Topaz, Kairo in UniFab — keeps lines crisp.
+A dedicated animation model — Gaia in Topaz, Kairo in UniFab — keeps lines crisp.

 Topaz Gaia Model Explained